Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Thermometer

-Emergency vet contacts + fastest route plan
+Emergency vet contacts and fastest route plan

 Incident log format (time, cause, tool used, action taken, owner informed)